ROOT QUARTERLY: ART AND IDEAS FROM PHILADELPHIA

 ESSAYS & Art

-John Wood, Jr., national ambassador, Braver Angels, “A House Divided Cannot Stand” On the importance of continued engagement with our ‘enemies’
+John Wood, Jr., national ambassador, Braver Angels, “A House Divided Cannot Stand” — on the importance of continued engagement with our ‘enemies’

 Angel Eduardo, board member, Foundation Against Intolerance and Racism, “The Opportunity Cost for Artists On the Frontlines of the Culture War”